paskalev2001/SnakeGame/README.md

 # SnakeGame
-This a snake game.
+This is a snake game.
 Use WASD or arrow keys to move the snake and eat the @s.
-Avoid your tail, borders, etc.
+Avoid your tail and the borders.